 You can also drop in for any class, or register online.

-The short answer on “how to get into intermediate class” is to take private lessons.
+The short answer on “how to get into intermediate or bronze class” is to take private lessons.
 They’re the easiest way to be prepared for more advanced classes with the foundational information that makes more difficult moves easy.
 The longer answer is: if there’s an Intermediate class you’d like to go to, if you can name the basic timing for that dance and three more steps associated with that dance, then you’re prepared.

 No!
 You do not need a partner to participate.
 Come on your own and you'll be paired with one of our fab instructors for private lessons (you'll dance with a pro!).
 During group classes, participants rotate partners to practice the moves with different people.
 Most of our students come on their own.
 (Although, of course, couples are welcome!)